hassancs91/SimplerML/docs/chapter-one/the-threshold.md

 **3. Avoiding Disappointment (Performance Metrics)**

-The park doesn’t want to disappoint too many kids nor compromise safety.
-We also don’t want to label too many posts as viral when they’re not, or miss out on ones that are truly viral.
+The park doesn’t want to disappoint too many kids or compromise safety.
+We also don’t want to label too many posts as viral when they’re not or miss out on truly viral ones.

 **4. Testing the Height Stick (Cross-Validation)**